-6.1 Applicability of Compact Provisions.
-Sports Wagering Vendors will be licensed and certified in accordance with this Appendix; however, to extent they are not addressed herein, the following sections of the Compact will also apply to this Appendix: Section IV, Licensing and Certification Requirements, and Section V, Licensing and State Certification Procedures, including but not limited to licensure of Gaming Employees and exemptions from licensure.
+Applicability of Compact Provisions.
+Sports Wagering Vendors will be licensed and certified in accordance with this Appendix; however, to extent they are not addressed herein, the following sections of the Compact will also apply to this Appendix: Licensing and Certification Requirement Section IV and, Licensing and State Certification Procedures Section V, including but not limited to licensure of Gaming Employees and exemptions from licensure.
 All manufacturers, suppliers of Gaming Services, and Financiers not expressly identified in this Appendix will be licensed and certified in accordance with Section IV of the Compact, unless exempted therein.
 Consistent with Section IV of the Compact, in the event a Sports Wagering Vendor provides or intends to provide less than \$25,000 in Sports Wagering goods or services annually, the licensing requirements may be waived upon the mutual agreement of the Tribal and State Gaming Agencies.
-This waiver does not apply to Sports Wagering revenue.
+This would not apply to Sports Wagering Vendors whose agreement includes revenue share to determine remuneration.

-6.2 Sports Wagering Vendors.
+7.2 Sports Wagering Vendors.

 Each Sports Wagering Vendor must be licensed by the Tribal Gaming Agency and certified by the State Gaming Agency prior to the sale or delivery of any component of the Sports Wagering System or Sports Wagering services to the Tribe.
-If a Sports Wagering System or Sports Wagering services to any other tribe in Washington State, it shall be deemed certified to supply similar goods or services to the Tribe for the purposes of this Appendix, provided that such goods and services are within the same Sports Wagering Vendor category, each of which are described in Sections 6.2.1 - 6.2.3 below.
+If a Sports Wagering Vendor is certified by the State Gaming Agency to supply any component of the Sports Wagering System or Sports Wagering services to any other tribe in Washington State, it shall be deemed certified to supply, within a Sports Wagering Vendor type, similar services to the Tribe for the purposes of this Appendix.

-6.2.1 Major Sports Wagering Vendor.
+- (a) Major Sports Wagering Vendor.
 Any person or entity that provides goods or services integral to Sports Wagering must be licensed as a Major Sports Wagering Vendor by the Tribal Gaming Agency and certified by the State Gaming Agency.
-The following vendors are integral to Sports Wagering:

-- a.
-Manager of the Tribe's Sports Wagering activities pursuant to an agreement approved by the National Indian Gaming Commission; - b.
-When the Tribe manages its own Sports Wagering activities, the Tribe's primary consultant who provides substantial Sports Wagering related services; - c.
-Any manufacturer or distributor of the Sports Wagering System or a component thereof; - d.
-Provider of book-making services; or - e.
-Provider of Sports Wagering risk management services.

-6.2.2 Mid-Level Sports Wagering Vendor.
+The following vendors are integral to Sports Wagering: - (i) Manager of the Tribe's Sports Wagering activities pursuant to an agreement approved by the National Indian Gaming Commission; - (ii) When the Tribe manages its own Sports Wagering activities, the Tribe's primary consultant who provides substantial Sports Wagering related services; - (iii) Any manufacturer or distributor of Sports Wagering System; - (iv) Provider of book-making services; or - (v) Provider of Sports Wagering risk management services. - (b) Mid-Level Sports Wagering Vendor.
 Any entity that provides security or integrity services directly related to Sports Wagering must be licensed as a Mid-Level Sports Wagering Vendor by the Tribal Gaming Agency and certified by the State Gaming Agency.
-For the purpose of this Section 6.2.2, security or integrity services include the following:
+For the purpose of this subsection, security or integrity services include the following: - (i) Integrity monitoring services; - (ii) Services related to compilation, furnishing, or storage of official data for use in Sports Wagering; - (iii) System security testing or certification services directly related to initial or annual testing or assessment of the Sports Wagering System security;